 Medicaid – Medicaid is a joint federal and state run program that provides medical insurance for low income families.
 Medicaid is funded in part by the federal government but run by the state so coverage can vary from state to state.
 You can find out if you qualify for Medicaid here.

-Try the Healthcare Marketplace – The new healtcare marketplace is a great place to find low cost health insurance if you’re income meets the guidelines.
+Try the Healthcare Marketplace – The new healtcare marketplace is a great place to find low cost health insurance if you’re income meets the guidelines and if you need insurance covering sexual disorders.
 You can look at the chart below to see if the income for your family size qualifies for a low premium on health insurance.

 To get coverage for 2016 open enrollment begins on Nov.
 1, 2015 and ends on January 31st 2016.
 You can then apply at HealthCare.gov (If you’re interested you can also read more about why I think this is a fantastic option for single moms.)